slackwarecn/icecat-hardened-nonprism/README.md

 <hr>

-This is a script which enhances icecat: to be started under firejail; to be equipped with add-ons of Noscripts, ublock and User-agent Switcher, which help to protect the user's privacy.
+This is a script which enhances icecat: to be started under firejail; to be equipped with add-ons of Noscripts, which help to protect the user's privacy. (a later study found that not every addon can be installed under such way.
+So you may install the addons you need by your hand :)

 You sould have icecat and firejail installed.